psusecurity/psusecurity.github.io/README.md

 ## Submission

-Please send an email that contains all your solutions for the 7 challenges to: <s2istnsa@gmail.com>.
+**Online solution submission site:** [http://sites.psu.edu/nsacomptest/prelimroundov/submission-board/](http://sites.psu.edu/nsacomptest/prelimroundov/submission-board/ )

-Make sure that you include all your solutions in one email.
+Make sure that you include all of your solutions in a single file.

-We will only take the last email from each team before the deadline of submission.
-Please use the same email address that you used for registration to send your submission.
-Refer to template file **submission_template.txt** in folder **/home/s2ist/Challenges/** for how to submit your solutions.

 ## Tips